Change your address, name, gender, residency, or birth date

 Before the UW can change your name in its records, you must change your name on your Social Security card.

 Once you’ve received your new Social Security card, take it your department’s human resources manager or payroll coordinator.
 They can make the change in UW’s payroll system.
-Alternatively, take your card directly to the UW Payroll Office, and they will update the system.

 After your name is updated in the payroll system, visit the Husky Card ID center to update your Husky Card.
 And if you have a U-PASS with your Husky Card, contact UW Transportation Services to be sure it’s transferred to your new Husky Card.